What to Expect from Mediation with John Tweedy

 The final stage of the mediation involves bargaining over particular aspects of the proposal under consideration.
 Often, mediation participants can agree on an overall framework but disagree on details, often involving money, time with children, or other factors.
 At this stage, it is often helpful to think about the risks associated with both parties’ positions if the case were to proceed to trial.
 As a litigator for many years, I can offer my perspective on these risks.
 In this way, you can zero in on the key issues that are preventing settlement, assess the risks and values involved, and make an informed decision on whether to settle the case.

 As mediator, I do not consider it my job to pressure or cajole you into settling the case.
+Indeed, it is important for the parties to understand that they have equal power to walk away from the process at any time.
 Though I have tried many cases, I do not presume to have a crystal-ball knowledge of what a judge will do.
 Nor do I know what is ultimately best for the participants.
 It is my job, however, to develop one or more alternatives, in order to give you a choice as to how to move forward.
 You have a right to go to trial; and in mediation, you have the option of reaching a voluntary solution.
 Often, mediation participants face a range of choices, all of which, unfortunately, may be bad ones.
 Your job is to consider which is the “least bad” option – one with which you must live for the long term.
 Only you can make that decision.
 For that reason, I consider you – and the other participants – to be master of the process.